YGNAUH/YGNAUH/README.md

-- 👋 Hi, I’m @YGNAUH
+- 👋 Hi, I’m Topaz
-- 👀 I’m interested in ...
+- 👀 I’m interested in beinig a stone (sth just like that)
 - 🌱 I’m currently learning Robotics & Computation @UCL
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me y.gnauh@outlook.com
+- 📫 How to reach me: y.gnauh@outlook.com

 <!---
 YGNAUH/YGNAUH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.